The Digital Privacy Act: 5 FAQs About the New Mandatory Data Breach Response Obligations Effective November 1, 2018

 By David Fraser, Privacy Lawyer | Partner at McInnes Cooper,

-Sarah Anderson Dykema, CIPP/C, Associate at McInnes Cooper
+Sarah Anderson Dykema, CIPP/C, Lawyer at McInnes Cooper

 As of November 1, 2018, organizations in Canada subject to the Personal Information Protection and Electronic Documents Act (PIPEDA) will face strict and onerous new privacy breach response requirements with respect to any data security safeguard breach.
 Under the Digital Privacy Act, every organization that collects, uses and discloses personal information in the course of commercial activity in Canada (with a few exceptions) must follow new mandatory data breach record-keeping, reporting and notification rules – or face significant non-compliance consequences.